gkorpal/gkorpal.github.io/_teaching/2019-fall-teaching.md

 date: 2019-09-26
 location: "SAGHA 101"
 ---
-The following is some information regarding the section 033 of the course MATH 112 that I will be assisting with during Fall 2019.
+The following is some information regarding the section 033 of the course Math 112 that I will be assisting with during Fall 2019.

 *Our section has about 60 students.
 The full course has about 2000 students.*